A Blockchain & IoT Solution for Calculating Vehicle Emissions Level

 In 2008 and 2009, Stuttgart and Dusseldorf, as two most air-polluted cities, received LEZ status, which allowed prohibiting vehicles with a high emissions level from entering their urban areas.
 Only vehicles with stickers on the acceptable emission level can get into the city centers.

 By the way, this year the Federal administrative court in Leipzig has ruled that all German cities can implement the same entry restrictions for diesel vehicles all across the country.
 Regulators, as well as manufacturers, will be obliged to follow the limits of emissions level.
 The problem is that the system with stickers does not provide enough efficiency, transparency, and control.
-Moreover, the famous clearly illustrates that a regulatory system cannot simply rely on a manufacturer’s reputation.
+Moreover, the famous Dieselgate case clearly illustrates that a regulatory system cannot simply rely on a manufacturer’s reputation.
 Instead, the system requires an independent solution that checks and gathers results on real-time emissions deprived of further speculations.

 Solution and Its Benefits for the Business

 The Infopulse team came up with a concept under a working title “The Trusted Carbon”.
-This is the blockchain-based solution that allows gathering, calculating and securely documenting data on any vehicle’s emissions (carbon footprint, NOx, etc.), storing their results in a public decentralized blockchain network.
+This is the blockchain-based solution with IoT features that allows gathering, calculating and securely documenting data on any vehicle’s emissions (carbon footprint, NOx, etc.), storing their results in a public decentralized blockchain network.
 The records on emissions will be opened to all participants in a network but safeguarded from further tampering or editing.
 Also, since the blockchain network is distributed, meaning the added data to each block is stored on the computers of all participants, no central point will control an access to the whole database.

 For the business, including OEMs, Tier 1, 2, and 3 suppliers, this solution allows confirming their sustainability, demonstrating high environmental responsibility and readiness to comply with current environmental regulations.